xtreamsrl/interviews-react-assignment/README.md

 Hi!
 We're happy you opened this file, not everyone does!
 To let us know you did, paste a capybara picture in the How to Run section 😊
+These will be extra points for you!
 -->

 # React Interview Assignment

 ## Introduction

-This is an interview exercise for the Web & Mobile team of [xtream](https://www.linkedin.com/company/xtream-srl).
+This is an interview exercise for the Digital Products team of [xtream](https://www.linkedin.com/company/xtream-srl).
 In the following sections, you will find a number of challenges that we ask you to implement.
-You **DO NOT NECESSARILY need to complete 100% of them**, but rather only the ones you feel comfortable about or that interest you.
+You **DO NOT NECESSARILY need to complete 100% of them**: you can choose to complete as many as you want.

-:watch: We estimate it should take around 8 hours to solve the challenges, and we give you **1 week** to submit a solution, so that you can do it at your own pace.
+:watch: We give you **1 week** to submit a solution, so that you can do it at your own pace.
+We are aware that you might have other commitments, so we are not expecting you to work on this full-time.
+You will be evaluated based on the quality of your work, not on the time you spent on it.

 ### Deliverables

 Simply fork this repository and work on it as if you were working on a real-world project assigned to you.
-A week from now, we will checkout your work and evaluate it.
+A week from now, we will assess your work.

-:heavy_exclamation_mark:**Important**: At the end of this README, you will find a "How to run" section that is not written out.
-Please, write there instructions on how to run your code.

 ### Evaluation